 About me

-I am delighted to be able to offer a variety of ways of meeting for counselling.
+I am delighted to be able to offer a variety of ways of meeting for counselling and supervision.

-I treat each person as an individual and use a variety of different approaches to help you become the best version of yourself.
-I believe in working with the whole person; mind, body and soul to enable us to feel truly connected to ourselves.
-Nature helps us feel aligned with our bodies and our souls.
-It helps us come alive and feel the fire in our bellies!
+I treat each person as an individual and use a variety of different approaches to help you blossom and become the best version of yourself.
+I believe in working holistically, with the whole person; mind, body and soul in an embodied way, to enable us to feel truly connected to ourselves.

 I enjoy helping you discover the key to why you are suffering with anxiety, OCD or depression.
 I can help you feel better and will give you hope, love and acceptance.
 I understand struggling with anxiety can be overwhelming, particularly if you are experiencing panic attacks.
-It can literally feel like you are going to die in the moment.
-You are not going to die and you are not going mad.
+It can literally feel like you are going to die.
+Remember, panic attacks are uncomfortable but not dangerous.
 Anxiety is simply your body's way of letting you know things are not quite right.
 Anxiety creates fear, which triggers the 'fight or flight' response and bodily reactions and we can also become afraid of the fear so it develops into a vicious cycle.

 Through attending regular counselling sessions and being prepared to really look at yourself, we can develop a therapeutic relationship.
 This will help you build resilience and increase your self-awareness which is really empowering and will hopefully lead to restoration, healing and ultimately a sense of peace.